ahmedx3/Feelback/feelback/AgeGenderClassification/README.md

 - Change the predicted label to be an aggregation of the prediction over the video with more than one method
 - Change the Age problem to regression
 - Age regression grid search for SVR to find best parameters
+- Integrate the Age in the main pipeline
+- Mix the datasets
+- Create a model for Age